Cat4848/tic-tac-toe/README.md

 ## Testing

 - more testing on the diagonal extraction (i.e. on a 5x5 board and combine left to right and right to left diagonal extraction logic);

+## Things to write about in the README.md file

+- that there are tests and how to run them